R-Keeper connector

 PostApplyPersonalCard | Apply loyalty cards |

-Order creation and payment confirmation are the two writes that matter most for service.
-Both are queued, retried with exponential backoff, and logged.
+Order creation and mark-paid are the two writes that sit on the critical path; both are queued, retried with exponential backoff, and logged in detail.
+The other two are supplementary.

 Per-restaurant configuration